Chicago Style Softball Rules & History

-20. If a game is called due to darkness, and less than 5 innings have been played the game will resume from the exact point at which it was stopped. i.e. same count, same batter, same base running situation
+- If a game is called due to darkness, and less than 5 innings have been played the game will resume from the exact point at which it was stopped. i.e. same count, same batter, same base running situation.

-21. OSSO Sport & Social reserves the right to change or modify these procedures on a case by case basis, if necessary.
+- OSSO Sports & Social reserves the right to change or modify these procedures on a case by case basis, if necessary.

 During the regular season games are to be played within time allotted (warm up time is included).

-A Head Ref will be provided by OSSO Sport & Social to supervise the game.
+A Head Ref will be provided by OSSO Sports & Social to supervise the game.
 It will be the umpire’s responsibility to coordinate and run the games, which include the following tasks:

 · Starting games on time.